PapaAsibuo/PapaAsibuo.github.io/README.md

 ### Lehigh's undergraduate population by ethnicity
 ![Lehigh's undergrad population by ethnicity](https://user-images.githubusercontent.com/71460438/94386465-bfdffa80-0115-11eb-8aa5-fba750854c0a.png)

-I created this infographic to show the different races (and their proportions) within the Lehigh Undergraduate community.
+This infographic was created to show the different races (and their proportions) within the Lehigh Undergraduate community.
 This data was obtained from the student profile section of the [University Statistics](https://www1.lehigh.edu/about/university-statistics) page on Lehigh University's website.
 ## Timelines